AlexandrosAntoniadis/ODUSSEAS/README.md

 ## Installation
-It is recommended to install this package in a virtual environment following with the command `pip install -r requirements.txt`.
+It is recommended to install this package in a virtual environment following with the command `pip install git+https://github.com/AlexandrosAntoniadis/ODUSSEAS`.
 A recent version of python should work, but do let us now if you have any issues installing and running the code.

+If you install the code as described above, you also need to download the reference data found in the folder `reference_data/` and `lines.rdb`here on github.
+To run the example, you also need to download the dataset found in the folder `spectra/newstars/` and the `1Dfilelist.dat`.

 ## Documentation